gu-ana/Server-Spring2022/README.md

 For some examples, take a look at `include/static_handler_factory.h`, `src/static_handler_factory.cc`, `include/echo_handler_factory.h`, and `src/echo_handler_factory.cc`.

 ### <u>Update Routes Generation in server.cc</u>

+Factory maps the prefix of the request uri to the corresponding request handler factory.
+Each type of factory is created only once in the server.
+Since all factory classes are new-ed using a `shared_ptr`, the pointer will be deleted at destruction (aka when the server is terminated). `create_factory_maps()` will route a new static factory for each mapping in config_'s filesystem_map_, which is created in config_parser.

 To add the new request handling functionality to the server, the Request Handler Factory needs to be added to the server's factory map (i.e., `routes`).
 This can be done by adding to the existing `create_factory_map()` method in `src/server.cc`.
 As mentioned previously, the `routes` map maps request uri prefixes to Request Handler Factory pointers.